Paulo Lins

 Paulo Lins (born January 11, 1958, Rio de Janeiro) is a Brazilian author.

-Lins grew up in Rio de Janeiro and at the age of seven moved to the City of God favela.
-Lins's parents came from the impoverished northeastern region of Brazil, which prompted him to examine the racial profile of Brazilian society: "Brazil is a racist country and a racist society, but the funny thing is that nobody will admit to being a racist, and that's the problem.
+Lins grew up in Rio de Janeiro, and moved to the City of God favela at the age of seven.
+His parents came from the impoverished northeastern region of Brazil.
+He later said "Brazil is a racist country and a racist society, but the funny thing is that nobody will admit to being a racist, and that's the problem.
 Blacks in Brazil are always in an inferior, subaltern position, but you can't find a white person who is a racist."

-His literacy and verbal skill enabled Lins to begin writing sambas and contributing to local culture, which enabled him to escape the cycle of gang violence in the favela and become a successful writer.
-He published his novel City of God in 1997, which was adapted into the successful 2002 film City of God.
+His literacy and verbal skill enabled Lins to begin writing sambas and contributing to local culture, which enabled him to escape the cycle of gang violence in the favela and become a writer.
+His 1997 novel City of God was adapted into the 2002 film of the same name.